mpandaFredrick/Softwaredev/README.md

 # Softwaredev
-Dealing with builds mobile and desktop application.
+Dealing with building of mobile and desktop application.